wp-plugins/db-cache-reloaded/readme.txt

 = How do I know my blog is being cached? =

 Check your cache directory wp-content/tmp/ for cache files.
 Check the load statistics in footer.
-Also you can set DBC_DEBUG to true in db-cache-reloaded.php file to display as hidden comments on your html page, what queries were loaded from cache and what from mysql.
+Also you can set `DBCR_DEBUG` to true in db-cache-reloaded.php file to display as hidden comments on your html page, what queries were loaded from cache and what from mysql.

+You can also define `DBCR_SAVEQUERIES` in wp-config.php file - it works similarly as defining `SAVEQUERIES`, but DB Cache Reloaded adds one extra field to the `$wpdb->queries` array - boolean value indicating if query was executed directly (`false`) or loaded from cache (`true`).
+Of course you can also use some extra code (e.g. some plugin) do display this data.

 = What does this plugin do? =